 Two reconnaissance aircraft are located near National Vigilance Park and are used for covert missions.

 A visit to the zoo is among the top family-friendly activities in Baltimore.
 More than 2,000 animals call this ancient Maryland Zoo, which has been open since 1873, home.

 The Maryland Zoo recently improved the park grounds and animal habitats.

-Ever wished you could throw a fish at a penguin?
+Have you ever wished you could throw a fish at a penguin?
 You can now enter the pavilion and feed the critically endangered African penguins.

 If so, you can guide your group around the farmyard lanes.
 Maryland Zoo recently made some sizable improvements to the park grounds and animal habitats.

-Ever wished you could throw a fish at a penguin?
+Have you ever wished you could throw a fish at a penguin?
 You can now enter the pavilion and feed the critically endangered African Penguins.